Crockpot Spaghetti and Meatballs

 Sarah’s Notes

-Store as you would any leftovers.
+How to Store: Store as you would any leftovers, though keeping the sauce and spaghetti separate is best if freezing.
 Our rule of thumb is three days in the fridge or three months in the freezer.

 Nutrition